Introduction

 - Crops growing on patios or balconies

 Try to keep the thirstiest pots somewhere easy to reach.
-If watering becomes awkward, it is much easier to miss a day when life gets busy.
+If watering becomes awkward, it is much easier to miss a day.

 Choose Bigger Containers Where Possible